Dexamethasone (Paediatric)

 Monitoring

-Reference: BNF for Children; NICE CG102 (Bacterial Meningitis); Russell AS et al. BMJ 2011 (Croup Dexamethasone); BTS Croup Guidelines.
-Verify against your local formulary and the latest BNF before prescribing.
+Reference: NICE CG102 (Bacterial Meningitis); Russell AS et al. BMJ 2011 (Croup Dexamethasone); BTS Croup Guidelines; Drug verified in RxNorm (NLM); confirm dosing against the manufacturer SPC (eMC).
+Verify against your local formulary and current prescribing references before prescribing.
+Monograph status: clinician-reviewed (2026-07-04).

 Related